Charles Eyton: Motion pictures

 Eyton formed the Real Art Picture Corporation in 1908.

 In 1914, Frank Garbutt created the Oliver Morosco Photoplay Company, named after Oliver Morosco.
 Charles Eyton was appointed to supervise the company's productions and also the productions of Bosworth, Inc., which were produced in the same studio at 201 N. Occidental, in Los Angeles.
 Bosworth, Inc. soon folded and was replaced by Pallas Pictures.
 In 1916, Morosco and Pallas became part of Famous Players–Lasky, and Charles Eyton remained manager of the Morosco studio.
 In 1919, Eyton became manager of the larger Famous Players–Lasky studio at Sunset and Vine in Hollywood.

 In 1925, he was appointed to be in charge of Paramount productions abroad.
 Adolph Zukor announced the special production unit would include a production of D. W. Griffith's adaption of Marie Corelli's novel, The Sorrows of Satan; with Eyton described as having been in charge of the Paramount studio and was 'voted unqualifiedly the most popular man in the entire motion picture colony'.

 He resigned from Paramount in 1926.

 William Taylor's murder

 On 1 February 1922, Charles Eyton was one of the first people to arrive on the scene of the murder of film director William Desmond Taylor (1872–1922), and was said to have been the person to have discovered that Taylor was shot when he attempted to raise the body.
 Eyton was interviewed by police, ostensibly in relation to means of locating the deceased's missing butler, and Eyton denied knowing about letters apparently missing from Taylor's house.
-There were a number of possible suspects and remains a cold case today.
+There were a number of possible suspects and it remains a cold case today.